grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 The process is as follows:

-`curl` sends a request to the gateway with the post, gateway as proxy forwards the request to greeter_server through grpc, greeter_server returns the result through grpc, the gateway receives the result, and json returns to the front end.
+`curl` sends a request to the gateway with the post, gateway as proxy forwards the request to greeter_server through grpc, greeter_server returns the result through grpc, the gateway receives the result, and JSON returns to the front end.

-In this way, the transformation process from http json to internal grpc is completed through grpc-gateway.
+In this way, the transformation process from HTTP JSON to internal grpc is completed through gRPC-Gateway.